Expectations from the College regarding remote teaching and online pedagogy.

 Some faculty will prefer to have their classes meet “synchronously” during regularly scheduled class time with students participating in real time through video or teleconference.
 You may set attendance policies according to your preferences and goals for your course.
 If you choose this option, however, you will need to create an alternative “asynchronous” participation mode for students who may be in different time zones or whose access to a shared computer may be limited by other family members in similar situations.
 Oxy students are scattered around the world, and even among domestic students, there is a six-hour time difference between Hawaii and the East Coast.
 If you set mandatory participation requirements, you will need to allow for exceptions for students that are unable to participate live.
 Students will be advised that they need to discuss their needs with you for an exception to a mandatory attendance policy.
 For all synchronous learning platforms, there is a “record session” feature, that will allow you to create a resource that can be made available for students who could not participate live.
+You can also create asynchronous class content using Panopto.
 Please work with your students to ensure that they can meet the goals of your class.

 If you have scheduled a guest speaker in your class, you can still proceed as planned (assuming your guest speaker is willing).
-The speaker(s) will need to get into BlueJeans and join the class.
+The speaker(s) will need to get into Zoom or BlueJeans and join the class.
 Please contact ITS for assistance with such a set-up.

 Intellectual Property, Fair Use, and Library Resources

 Several faculty have asked about whether materials they develop for remote learning remain the intellectual property of their author.
 The College does not claim ownership of intellectual property of faculty that falls under the category of “traditional academic works,” including course materials, whether or not they are created or placed online.
 So you can be assured that materials you create remain your own intellectual property.